What is the Food Bank of Western New York?

 What’s a member agency?

 Member agencies consist of emergency programs such as food pantries, soup kitchens and shelters.
-There are also non-emergency agencies consisting of day cares, group homes, Kids Cafes/youth programs, senior centers and summer camps.
-Currently there are approximately 326 member agencies serving the food needs of Western New York.
+There are also non-emergency agencies consisting of day cares, group homes, youth programs, senior centers and summer camps.
+The Food Bank currently provides food and support to 329 member agencies serving our neighbors in need throughout Western New York.

 What's the difference between a food bank and a food pantry?

-A food bank solicits, collects, stores and distributes large quantities of food to a variety of food programs.
+A food bank procures, collects, stores and distributes large quantities of food to a variety of food programs.
 The Food Bank of Western New York is a food bank.

 A food pantry provides bags of food, designed to provide nutritionally balanced meals, directly to families and individuals.
 Food pantries are a key source of emergency food security for low-income families.